unoplatform/workshops/uno-bootcamp/README.md

 ## Overview

-With the [Uno Platform][uno-platform], you can empower your existing .NET teams to build beautiful and performant, single codebase, cross-platform web, mobile, and desktop apps.
-In this single-day intensive workshop, we’re going to introduce you to the development philosophy of Uno and build a new application from scratch that uses the philosophy.
+With the [Uno Platform][uno-platform] you can empower your existing .NET teams to build beautiful, performant, single codebase and cross-platform web, mobile and desktop apps.
+In this single-day intensive workshop, we’re going to introduce you to the development philosophy of Uno and build a new application from scratch that uses this philosophy.
 You’ll also learn from the creators of Uno productivity tips and how Uno works under the hood.

 ## Topics Covered